aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 The point dataset deals with real estate price.
 Its called DVF and is provided by the french open data.
 Here is a description from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/5c4ae55a634f4117716d5656/):
 >The “Requests for real estate values” database, or DVF, lists all the sales of real estate made over the last five years, in mainland France and in the overseas departments and territories - except in Mayotte and Alsace-Moselle.
 The goods concerned can be built (apartment and house) or not built (land lot, fields).

-The locations of most of these real estate transfers have been geocoded, so they have a `longitude` and `latitude` attributes.
+The locations of most of these real estate transfers have been geocoded, so they exhibit some `longitude` and `latitude` attributes.
 The data can be downloaded from [here](https://files.data.gouv.fr/geo-dvf/latest/csv/) as yearly CSVs.
 For a given year, different files correspond to different levels of administrative divisions (communes, departements):
 ```
 Index of /geo-dvf/latest/csv/2020/
 ../